ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 You need to destroy your existing resources and try applying the change again.
 Your data on the storage node is deleted if you destroy your existing resources.
 {: tsResolve}

-## Cluster creation fails with SSH issues
+## Why does cluster creation fail with SSH issues?
 {: #troubleshoot-topic-10}
 {: troubleshoot}
 {: support}